INFANT KITTEN CARE PRIMER

 Keep kittens in a top opening carrier so they can’t crawl out and get cold or hurt.
 Put a heating pad set on low inside the carrier but under a thick layer of bedding.
 The heating pad should be smaller than the carrier base so that there is a section of the carrier to which kittens can crawl if they feel too warm.
 Over the heating pad can go a folded towel, small blanket or whatever you have that provides a soft, washable bedding base.
 On top of that should go a disposable hospital waterproof pad or disposable diaper that can cradle the babies and provide an easy way to remove soiled bedding frequently without having to change the entire set-up.

-The pet nurser bottle usually does not have an opening when you unwrap a new one.
+Unless you are using a Miracle Nipple, which I highly recommend, pet nurser bottles usually don’t have an opening when you unwrap a new one.
 You have to cut a small opening at the top with really sharp scissors.
 You should be able to tip the bottle upside down and have the formula drip out slowly.
 The key word is slowly, because if it flows too quickly, very young kittens can get the formula too fast and aspirate it into their lungs.

 Formula should always be warm when you are feeding it to kittens.
 You can either warm up a small amount by filling the bottle with the amount needed and immersing the bottle in a cup with very hot water until the bottle is comfortably warm, or microwaving a small amount in a separate container, stirring it thoroughly to remove hot spots and then pouring it into the bottle.
 The latter method runs the risk of having uneven heating and you have to be VERY careful to mix it thoroughly so there are no hot spots that can scald the kitten’s mouth.